arashsamandar/Programmer-Notes/JavaScript/React/BackEnd_Connection.md

 > - exp.request
 > - exp.response

-> we don't get a `exp.response` , it the server is down or something out of ordinary has happened . the `exp.request` property also would be set , if we could send the `submit` submit our form .
+> we don't get a `exp.response` , if the server is down or something out of ordinary has happened . the `exp.request` property also would be set , if we could send the `submit` submit our form .

 ## Like Bellow :